-63. Potential seabed mineral production (including polymetallic nodules production) for DLBPS and their evaluation criteria were considered by Special Commission 1 of the Preparatory Commission.
+63. Potential seabed mineral production (including polymetallic nodules and production) for DLBPS their evaluation criteria were considered by Special Commission 1 of the Preparatory Commission.
 Areas for in-depth studies to be carried out to examine the possible impacts of seabed mineral production on DLBPS were also identified at that time.
 These included, in particular, the following areas:

-a) projection and estimation of the production volume of each of the following metals from mining in the Area, b) assessment of the interaction between land-based mining in the Area and production in the context of the world supply and demand situation and the various world markets; such an assessment should indicate short-term (less than 5 years), medium-term (between 5 and 20 years) and long-term (more than 10 years) trends, c) quantitative assessment of the impact on export and economy.
+- i. projection and estimation of the production volume of each of the metals from mining in the Area - ii. assessment of the interaction between land-based mining in the Area and production in the context of the world supply and demand situation and the various world markets; such an assessment should indicate shortterm (less than 5 years), mediumterm (between 5 and 20 years) and long-term (more than 10 years) trends - iii. quantitative assessment of the impact on export and economy.